Fitesa Surpasses Washington Department of Ecology Stormwater Quality Standards

 FITESA SEEKS STORMWATER DISCHARGE SOLUTION

 Washington state stormwater discharge limits on zinc is 117 μg/L and copper is 14 μg/L. Hisey notes that Fitesa had continuous problems meeting zinc stormwater discharge levels and had occasional spikes in the amount of copper.
-On various occasions since 2004, the zinc level varied between 175 to 500 μg/L and once reached 1,000 μg/L. Fitesa has galvanized roofs and 10 galvanized 50 foot silos that probably contributed to the zinc discharge problem as well as the incoming hopper railcars that deliver raw materials.
+On various occasions, the zinc level varied between 175 to 500 μg/L and once reached 1,000 μg/L. Fitesa has galvanized roofs and 10 galvanized 50 foot silos that probably contributed to the zinc discharge problem as well as the incoming hopper railcars that deliver raw materials.
 Copper spikes probably relate to truck deliveries and copper in brake linings.

 Across the river from Fitesa in Portland, Oregon, CleanWay offers a wide range of solutions to remove pollution from stormwater, process and industrial wastewater.
 CleanWay’s experience with environmental services goes back more than twenty years when CleanWay President, Steve McInnis grew the company out of the stormwater services industry and into stormwater products.
 Because of this background, CleanWay approaches product development with a focus on how products are serviced and maintained, ensuring ease-of-use for customers.
 CleanWay Storm Clean® products include catch basin inserts, absorption booms, curb inlets and variant stormwater filtration systems.
 CleanWay’s patented MetalZorb® media is a non-toxic, biodegradable, organic polymer that is ideal for reducing, removing and recovering dissolved heavy metals and metallic ions in applications where rapid capture is required.
 The table shows CleanWay products and pollutants each product targets.